Urban Planner: What's On In Toronto, September 7-13

 King’s Mill Park (105 Riverwood Parkway), 5:30 p.m. meet, 5:45 p.m. departure, $24.50 ($20 w/ your own canoe).

 Back on solid ground, the Ground Floor Comedy showcase, produced by Exclaim!
-Comedy‘s Julianna Romanyuk and hosted by recent JFL Homegrown contest winner Courtney Gilmour, is a fully accessible show in many senses of the word; in addition to being held in an accessible space, it’ll feature live captioning for hearing-impaired patrons.
+Comedy‘s Julianna Romanyk and hosted by recent JFL Homegrown contest winner Courtney Gilmour, is a fully accessible show in many senses of the word; in addition to being held in an accessible space, it’ll feature live captioning for hearing-impaired patrons.
 In addition to the bill of comics (including Bobby Knauff, Desirée Walsh, Jamieson Donnell, and more), the show will feature the Toronto premiere screening of Andre The Anti-Giant, a short film by comic and disability advocate Andre H. Arruda, who passed away in 2016.
 A portion of the show’s proceeds will go to the StopGap Foundation.

 Second City John Candy Box Theatre (99 Blue Jays Way, 3rd floor), 9:30 p.m., $15-$20.